balanced-dev/yuzu-docs/docs/delivery/mapping.md

-# Mapping strategies
+# Manual Mapping

-Taking model data from one or more sources and hydrating viewmodels look to be a simple process, but, we have found that deciding which mapping strategy to use in any particular circumstance takes a little skill and experience.
-With practice this nuanced approach allows several types of mapping creating code that is minimal, descriptive, maintainable and testable.

-The simplest solution would be to manually create instances of the viewmodels, but we quickly found that this became verbose and hard to maintain.
+The simplest mapping solution is to manually create instances of viewmodels, but we quickly found that this became too verbose, hard to maintain and we had difficultly reusing mappings.

 ``` c#
 var output = new vmBlock_Contact